Tracy Morris, Ph.D.

 Dr. Morris was awarded the Eberly College of Arts and Sciences Outstanding Researcher Award in 2002, was named Woodburn Professor for 2005-2007, and received the Benedum Distinguished Scholar Award in 2006.
 In 2009 she was named Eberly Distinguished Professor of Teaching and in 2017 Eberly Distinguished Professor for Leadership Development.

-Dr. Morris’ research is in the area of developmental psychopathology, with a special interest in social anxiety disorder.
-Her research focuses primarily on social behavior including the influence of parenting and peer-relations on the development, maintenance, and expression of anxiety and depression.
+Previously her research primarily was in the area of developmental psychopathology, with a special interest in social behavior including the influence of parenting and peer-relations on the development, maintenance, and expression of social anxiety.

-An avid film buff, Dr. Morris’ other interests outside of psychology include world history, existential philosophy, politics, and modern art.
-She dabbles in creative writing and is looking forward to completing the first installment of a series that will combine these themes.
+An avid film buff, Dr. Morris’ other interests outside of psychology include creative writing, world history, existential philosophy, politics, and modern art.

-Dr. Morris has taught graduate and undergraduate courses in the areas of psychopathology, adjustment, social psychology, history of psychology, marital and family assessment and therapy, and the psychology of cinema, and leadership and human relations.
+Dr. Morris has taught graduate and undergraduate courses in the areas of psychopathology, adjustment, social psychology, history of psychology, marital and family assessment and therapy, the psychology of cinema, and leadership and human relations.